Emperor-Ovaltine/gideon/README.md

 1. Verify that Message Content Intent is enabled in the Discord Developer Portal
 2. Make sure the bot has the necessary permissions in your Discord server
+3. If slash commands aren't appearing, try running the `!sync` command (bot owner only)

 ## License